-Our risk assessment therefore considers both the potential financial impact of the issues we have identified, and also the likelihood that the issue will be of interest to local taxpayers, the Government and other stakeholders.
-This has resulted in the following significant VFM risk which we view as relevant to our value for money conclusion
+Our risk assessment has therefore considered both the potential financial impact of the issues we have identified, and also the likelihood that the issue will be of interest to local taxpayers, the Government and other stakeholders.
+To date, our work in this area has resulted in the identification of the following significant VFM risks which we view as relevant to our value for money conclusion.

-Significant value for mor iev risks Our audit approach
+Significant value for money risks

+Our audit approach